Three Weeks In Paradise

 Friday, March 7, 2008 / 7:00 PM – Shanghai, China

 I’m having dinner with Lily at the Pizza Hut in JingAn Temple.
 It was my last night in Shanghai.
 A month earlier, I had decided to leave China and move back to Ericsson’s office in Montreal, Canada after 18 months of working as an expat in Shanghai, China.
 But during dinner, all I could think of was how much I did not want to leave.
-And although leaving was the right decision at that point in my career, I knew at that instant, with all certainty, what my next career move will be.
+And although leaving was the right decision at that point in my career, I knew in that instant, with all certainty, what I must do next.
 I wasn’t going to stay away.
-I had to come back to Shanghai as an expat.
+I had to return to Shanghai as an expat.
 And I had no idea how I was going to accomplish that.
 It seemed next to impossible at that point.
 But looking into Lily’s eyes, I knew I will find a way.
 I promised her I will be back soon.
 And realizing how much I wanted that, I knew that this was more of a promise to myself.

 Five months later, August 2008, I find myself on a project with Ericsson in the capital of Madagascar, Antananarivo (a.k.a Tana).